 Want more info?

-For Secondary Education majors, real world experience begins as soon as they step onto campus.
-At Bradley, students begin observing local classrooms the first semester of their freshman year throughout their senior year.
-This opportunity allows students to gain a better understanding of the teaching process and prepares them for student teaching their last semester.
+Secondary education students may begin observing in local classrooms during the first semester of their freshman year and continue working with students in the school setting throughout their senior year.
+This opportunity allows students to gain a better understanding of the teaching process and prepares them for student teaching during their final semester.

-The teaching faculty at Bradley puts forth a conscious effort to align the Illinois Professional Teaching Standards with NCATE standards to ensure the Bradley University coursework, projects, assignments, and experience will prepare students to obtain certification and licensure nationwide.
-Faculty also have relationships with several professional development schools where the students may gain experience in those classrooms instead of a lab school setting.
+Bradley’s teacher education faculty aligns the curriculum with the Illinois Professional Teaching Standards and with NCATE/CAEP standards to ensure that Bradley University coursework, projects, assignments, and experiences prepare students to obtain certification and licensure nationwide.
+Bradley’s faculty cultivate special relationships with eight professional development schools where the students gain insight through field experiences, novice teaching and student teaching.

 Students may become involved in campus chapters of professional organizations that relate to various programs in teacher education, including:

 Students may also be involved in the Best Buddies Program or tutor children through America Reads.
 Phi Delta Kappa and Pi Lambda Theta are two education honor societies that have chapters on the

 Recent graduates have earned a 100 percent pass rate on the Illinois licensure tests.
 Bradley teacher education graduates enjoy a high job placement rate and find rewarding careers upon graduation.
 Graduate school opportunities at Bradley University consist of master’s degree programs in Leadership in Educational Administration, Human Development Counseling and Curriculum and Instruction- with focus areas in Special Education, Reading, and Multidisciplinary.